 But while the 15-Bar Pump Espresso and Cappuccino Maker has a plethora of amenities to simply the brewing process, it doesn't stray too far from De'Longhi's storied past.
 The machine features adjustable controls, allowing you to have some extra autonomy in your espresso.

 Let's be honest: Most homebrewers aren't too concerned with unlocking all nuanced aromas and flavors of their espresso beans.
 For many, all they really want is a strong cup of espresso—and they want it fast.
 That's where Nespresso comes in.
 The Swiss brand has been making stylish, intuitive espresso machines since its founding in 1986, and teamed up with Breville to create the Vertuo espresso machine.

-Known for its clever pod system, the Nespresso Vertuo makes whipping up a creamy cup of espresso as easy as inserting one of the brand's pre-packed capsules and selecting single or double shot.
+Known for its clever pod system, the Nespresso Vertuo makes whipping up a creamy cup of espresso as easy as inserting one of the brand's pre-packed capsules and pushing brew.
 The 40-ounce water reservoir can make up to five drinks in a single fill, so you won't have to refill the tank every time to need an extra boost.
 And thanks to the pre-packaged capsules, you won't have to worry about grinding up espresso beans every morning.